MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/remove-users.md

 ---
-title: "Remove users from your organization for MileIQ" ms.author: kwekua
+title: "Remove users in your organization from MileIQ" ms.author: kwekua
 author: kwekua
 manager: scotv